-The Politics & IR with History BSc will provide a full understanding of how states work and have developed over time.
-You’ll compare the political institutions of different countries, analysing where they derive their legitimacy and how they interact with other organisations.
-You’ll take a course in political theory and learn how to draw on complex and often contradictory sources to create a picture of lives once lived, from the Roman Empire to the present.
+Compare the political institutions of different countries, analysing where they derive their legitimacy and how they interact with other organisations and learn how to draw on complex and often contradictory sources to create a picture of lives once lived, from the Roman Empire to the present.

 BSc (Hons) Politics & International Relations with History